 1920s

-Gwinear Road in the1920s [6] or, more specifically, June 1920 [7].
-This view shows the widened Down platform, compared with the above (earlier) photograph, which was possible after the gauge standardisation.
-Note the original Up platform canopy in comparison with later photographs (below) showing the extended canopy.
+Gwinear Road in the1920s [6] or, more specifically, June 1920 [7], looking West.
+This view shows the widened Down (left) platform, compared with the above (c.
+1910) photograph, made possible by the gauge standardisation.
+Note the original Up (right) platform building length and canopy, in comparison with later photographs (below) showing the extended canopy.
 The end wall of the Up platform station building appears to be masonry rendered, rather than wooden.
+Plans of the buildings in the Network Rail Archive (obtained in 2025) show that only the platform elevation was wooden whilst the other three sides were masonry.
 Lens of Sutton Collection.
 [6,7]

 1930s

-Gwinear Road branch platform, 1936 [2], showing a platelayers’ hut that does not appear in later photographs.
-[2] However, the East end of the Down platform station building shows no sign of the battens for advertising signs that existed in 1933 in the above photograph.
+Gwinear Road branch platform, c.1936 [2], showing a platelayers’ hut that does not appear in later photographs.
+[2] However, this East end of the Down platform station building shows no sign of the battens for advertising signs that existed in 1933 in the previous photograph.
 It could be that they were removed between 1933 and 1936, but it is more likely that this photograph was from a later period but before 1948, from when the locomotive would have had its number on the smokebox door.
+The deeper running-in board (only the back is visible here) has been provided to show ‘GWINEAR ROAD, FOR HELSTON, THE LIZARD, MULLION and PORTHLEVEN’.
 Lens of Sutton Collection.

 1950s

 Gwinear Road 1958.
 Note that, compared with the above 1933 photograph, the new canopy has been extended to the platform edge all the way to the footbridge.
-This view clears up a mystery about whether the Up platform station building was of wood or brick construction.
-It would appear that the original structure was wooden but a small brick extension was added, probably at the same time as the canopy was extended to the platform edge but after 1933 as this brick extension does not seem to be present in the above photograph.
+This view shows the platform elevation of the original Up platform station building was of wooden construction but it would appear that a small brick extension was added, probably at the same time as the canopy was extended to the platform edge but after 1933 as this brick extension does not seem to be present in the previous photograph.
 Copyright: R. S. Carpenter Photos.

-A view from the 1950s or early 1960s showing the full-length and width of the extended canopy on the Up platform.
+A view from the 1950s or early 1960s showing the full-length and width of the extended canopy on the Up (right) platform.
+There is no sign of the pagoda shelter on the Down (left) platform.
+The full text of the Down running-in board can be read in this photograph.
 Lens of Sutton Collection.
 [2]

 1960s